msheridan1228/content-taxonomy/README.md

 * * This file contains code to train a classifier to predict the lowest (most granular) taxonomy topic and return the full topic tree
 * * This code still is a work in progress.
 Need to add taxonomy look up, as well as data splitting, model tuning and evaluation.

-Github copilot was used in refactoring my existing very old and messy code on this topic
+Github copilot autocomplete was used in refactoring my existing very old and messy code on this topic

 ## Agglomerative clustering using wards method